EwaldBorger/AdventOfCode2025/readme.md

 splitter.
 First misread that I needed to output the number of beams :D

-### Part 2
+### Part 2 ⭐ 3806264447357

 Ah, need to rewrite to something recursive.
 Smells like a path finding algorithm, I'm just not good at remembering algorithms... oh well :shrug:.
 First attempt was a recursive function to just follow every beam path.
 Worked fine for the example, made my machine reach 100 degrees celcius on the actual input and after 5 minutes still had no answer.
 So, that's not it.

 Added memoization, as per suggestions in the subreddit, but apparently not correctly yet:
 3129507056344 gave "your answer is too low".

+Ah, stupid me, I concatted level and position without a separator... so 11111 was use for both 11-111 and 111-11.
+Fixed it and had the right answer.

 ## Runtimes